mockk/mockk/README.md

 every { quit(1) } throws Exception("this is a test")
 ```

+### Clearing vs Unmocking

+* clear - deletes internal state of objects associated with mock resulting in empty object
+* unmock - re-assigns transformation of classes back to original state prior to mock

 ## Matcher extensibility

 A very simple way is to create new matchers by attaching a function